 How do I fix Err empty response errors on Windows 10?

 1. Use Command Prompt

-- Press Windows Key + X to open Power User Menu and select Command Prompt (Admin).
+- Press Windows Key + X to open the Power User Menu and select Command Prompt (Admin).

 - When Command Prompt opens, enter the following commands: